Does coconut oil clog your drains?

 - Let the mixture sit for 5 minutes.

-- Then lastly, you’re going to want to pour more hot boiling water down your drain again to get flush it out.
+- Then lastly, you’re going to want to pour more hot boiling water down your drain again to flush it all out.

 Have you had trouble with coconut oil clogging your drains?